mfOliveira19/OG-Mod-Base/README.md

 ### Controls

-It is recommended to use a keyboard and mouse.
+It is recommended to use keyboard and mouse.
 Some controls can be rebound, but controller controls cannot.

 Default keyboard and controller controls:
 <ul>